Top 45 MySQL Interview Questions You Must Know In 2024 [Basic to Advanced]

 Advanced MySQL Interview Questions and Answers

-This section is strictly for interviews at companies that actively use MySQL to manage their databases.
+Now, let’s get back to the questions.
+Note that this section is strictly for interviews at companies that use MySQL to manage their databases.
 Here are a few recurring MySQL questions that are asked in senior data science role interviews:

 • The attribution table logs a session visit for each row.